Stop chat control: Mullvad really nails it with their new campaign!

 The European Date Protection Supervisor Wiewiórowski calls it an 'illusion of legality': This type of indiscriminate scanning of private communications "will always be illegal under the Charter of Fundamental Rights (and probably under several national constitutional laws as well)."

-The risks of chat control
+The risks

 To many the risks of chat control are negligible.
 After all, as law-abiding citizens what is there to fear?